solliancenet/microsoft-mysql-developer-guide/artifacts/03-02-CloudDeploy-AppService-Container/README.md

     }
     ```

 19. Select **Save**
-20. Browse to the **mysqldevSUFFIX-app-web** app service url, you should see the web site load but it has database errors.
+20. Browse to the **mysqldevSUFFIX-app-web** app service url, the web site will load but it has database errors.

 ## Troubleshooting

-1. If you do not see any results, you can review the logs for each container instance
+1. If no results are displayed, review the logs for each container instance
    1. Browse to the app service
    2. Under **Monitoring**, select **Log stream**
-   3. Review the startup logs, you should notice that the database instance did not respond to an HTTP request on port 3306.
+   3. Review the startup logs, notice that the database instance did not respond to an HTTP request on port 3306.
 This is because an app service container will only work with HTTP based container images unless it is a multicontainer deployment.
 2. Change the application settings for the web container to point to the Azure Database for MySQL Single Server instance
 3. Refresh the web site, it should now load successfully.